 Because seating in the planetarium can accommodate only 50 students, for larger groups that need to be divided or groups that wish to extend their visit, there is a variety of other potential activities on the campus of Olivet Nazarene University.
-Information on these can be found below.
-For other off-campus areas of interest for visiting groups, please see the Local Activities page.
+Information on these, as well as other local activities off-campus, can be found below.

 Come and visit Shine.FM 89.7, Positive.Hit.Music for Chicagoland and northwest Indiana.
 Students will receive a short tour of the station which includes a brief interactive recording session and production demonstration.
 Tours are by appointment only and limited to a maximum of 25 people per visit per day.
 Groups must be scheduled at least 48 hours prior to visit.
 Contact Kristen Lewis at 815.939.5330 for information and scheduling.

 Reed Hall Of Science

 Olivet's science building has many interesting display cases and exhibits to visit.
 Reed Hall is open to the public without appointment during regular business hours; however, visitors should please remain mindful of lectures taking place in the classrooms.

 Strickler Planetarium and Exploration Station Children's Museum have partnered to offer a discounted rate to groups wishing to visit both destinations.
 Any group that books a field trip to both the planetarium and the museum will receive $1 off admission per student from each institution.
 Exploration Station is located just blocks from the planetarium on the grounds of Perry Farms.
 The museum offers multiple groups programs, interactive exhibits, and lunch facilities.
 For more information visit btpd.org/exploration_station.php.
 To schedule a visit to the museum, contact Tammy Anderson at email@example.com or by calling 815.933.9905 ext.
 352. Be sure to mention that you are visiting the planetarium as well in order to qualify for your group discount!